-Ryan Villopoto is the only rider to have ever won the $1 million, having done so in the first year the event was held.
-Trey Canard nearly did it last year but suffered a crash.
+Ryan Villopoto is the only rider to have ever won the $1 million, having done so the first year the event was held.
+Trey Canard nearly did it last year but crashed.

-Through the first 10-lap race last night, it seemed Roczen had the night — and the box of cash — secured.
+Through the first 10-lap race last night, it already seemed Roczen had the night — and the box of cash — secured.
 He shot out of the gate like no one else and rode in simply dominant form.
-His style over the bigger jumps demonstrated that his confidence on his new Honda was overflowing, despite only having about three days on the bike before the big night.
+His style over the bigger jumps demonstrated overflowing confidence aboard his new Honda, despite only having about three days on the bike before the big night.

 Roczen took immediately to stretching a lead at the front as the second race began and further convinced those watching that the field will have a hard time beating him when the indoors season officially begins in January.